Physicians-for-Human-Rights/MediCapt/infrastructure/README.md

 The data API has to be enabled for each database manually.
 There doesn't seem to be a way to do it through terraform at the moment.

+# Localstack

+You need localstack pro and an API key.
+Put in `localstack-secrets.env`

+Runs in its own stage.
+Run with `start-localstack.sh`